SidicleyRibeiro/PeTROSI/README.md

 - Make everything 3D (BIG CHALLENGE!).

-The 2nd version will be performed with the @PADMEC/Elliptic package, which is about to get its 1st version.
+The 2nd version will be performed with the [ELLIPTIc](https://github.com/padmec-reservoir/ELLIPTIc) package, about to get its 1st version, developed by [Guilherme Caminha](https://github.com/gpkc) at the [PADMEC Group](https://github.com/padmec-reservoir) of the [Federal University of Pernambuco](https://www.ufpe.br].